Real Branding Privacy Notice

 Please read this notice carefully to understand our practices regarding your personal data and how we will look after and use it.
 In visiting our website and providing us with information about your, you are agreeing to the practices described in this notice.

-For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679, the “GDPR”) as amended, supplemented or replaced from time to time (“Data Protection Law”), the data controller is Gail Taite, Blue Moon Creative Ltd, incorporated in England and Wales with registered number 7901754 and registered address The Barn, 36 High Street, Pershore, Worcestershire WR10 1DP.
+For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679, the “GDPR”) as amended, supplemented or replaced from time to time (“Data Protection Law”), the data controller is Gail Taite, Real Branding Ltd, incorporated in England and Wales with registered number 7901754 and registered address The Barn, 36 High Street, Pershore, Worcestershire WR10 1DP.

 1. Information we collect from you